sendgrid/sendgrid-csharp/CONTRIBUTING.md

 <a name="style_guidelines_and_naming_conventions"></a>
 ## Style Guidelines & Naming Conventions

 Generally, we follow the style guidelines as suggested by the official language.
 However, we ask that you conform to the styles that already exist in the library.
 If you wish to deviate, please explain your reasoning.
-In this case, we generally follow the [C# Naming Conventions](https://msdn.microsoft.com/library/ms229045(v=vs.100).aspx) and the suggestions provided by the Visual Studio IDE.
+In this case, we generally follow the [C# Naming Conventions](https://msdn.microsoft.com/library/ms229045(v=vs.100).aspx), the suggestions provided by the Visual Studio IDE and StyleCop (see the [stylecop.json](https://github.com/sendgrid/sendgrid-csharp/blob/master/src/SendGrid/stylcop.json) and [SendGrid.ruleset](https://github.com/sendgrid/sendgrid-csharp/blob/master/src/SendGrid/SendGrid.ruleset) configuration files.

 ## Creating a Pull Request<a name="creating_a_pull_request"></a>